cartco/wineclassification/README.md

 ## Deployment

 Save the files in the same directory, with the jpg in a www directory.
+Please note that the dashboard takes a few moments to load.
 Run the application with the following command:
 ```
 shinyApp(ui = ui, server = server)
 ```

 ## Built With